taarskog/pySOMweb/README.md

 # SOMweb Client

-A client to control control garage door operators by [SOMMER](https://www.sommer.eu) through [SOMweb](https://www.sommer.eu/somweb.html).
+A client to control control garage door operators produced by [SOMMER](https://www.sommer.eu) through their [SOMweb](https://www.sommer.eu/somweb.html) device.

 > ⚠ It is not enough to have a [supported operator](https://www.sommer.eu/en/somweb.html#kompatibilitaet) to use this package.
 You also need the SOMWeb device.